ModelInference/texada/README.md

 Texada is developed in C++.
 This section describes the steps to get Texada working from a freshly cloned repository.
 Texada has been tested on Linux and OSX.

+If you are installing on Ubuntu, we have compiled all the commands you need to run to get started on [this wiki page](https://bitbucket.org/bestchai/texada/wiki/Home).

 ### Directory Structure